- Natural Health Shop

 - Easy Healthy Recipes

-If pressed to share just one thing that all of us can do to stay as healthy as possible, it would be this:
+If pressed to name just one thing that you can do to improve your health, it would be this:

-Don't ignore discomfort; whenever you don't feel well, strive to identify and address the root cause(s) of your symptoms.
+Don't ignore discomfort; whenever you don't feel well, try to identify and address the root cause(s) of your symptoms.

 Conventional medical practice would have us believe that prevention entails being diligent in going for regular diagnostic testing.
 This is screening for disease once it is already well under way; it is nothing remotely close to exercising true prevention of disease.

-Say you undergo a colonoscopy and the results show widespread inflammation, ulceration, and polyps.
-You need to understand that these findings indicate that your gastrointestinal tract has been stressed beyond its normal capacity for a long while now, likely years.
+Consider undergoing a colonoscopy and finding widespread inflammation, ulceration, and polyps.
+These findings indicate that your gastrointestinal tract has been stressed beyond its normal capacity for a long while now, likely years.

 What do you mean this has been going on for a long time?
 If I was developing these ulcers and polyps years ago, wouldn't I have felt something?